AquaMix Sealer’s Choice Gold

 After cleaning your grout: Ok, so you had dirty grout before and now you decided to clean it.
 Since you already installed your grout and tiles you don’t have to dry them now.
 You need to seal your grout and tiles right after cleaning them to make sure there is no dirt or debris that get in during the downtime.

 After installing epoxy grout: If you ever install epoxy grout, then you won’t need to apply any kind of sealer.
-Epoxy grout is more plastic than cement based so there will not be any pores in them.
+Epoxy grout is more plastic than cement-based so there will not be any pores in them.
 Therefore they are essentially naturally sealed and naturally waterproof.

 Applying Grout Sealer – A Step-by-Step Guide

 When you are ready to apply the sealer, read the bottle instructions.
 We cannot stress this enough, please follow the instructions on the bottle.
 Each grout sealer is designed differently and can be used in different situations.
-Please do yourself a favor and following the instructions given to you by the manufacturer.
+Please do yourself a favor and follow the instructions given to you by the manufacturer.
 Sealers can often be used on both grout and tiles, but check the back of the bottle just to be sure.
-You can also lookup the MSDS on the product to get a list of dangerous and active ingredients.
+You can also look up the MSDS on the product to get a list of dangerous and active ingredients.

 Apply sealer: You can probably save yourself some work and get a mop or a scrub brush attached to a stick.
 Then just liberally apply the sealer everywhere on your floor, even on your tiles.
 The best grout sealer is made in such a way that it is very forgiving and does not damage your tiles.
 You don’t have to get on your knees and strain your back!
 Make sure you apply an even layer of sealant everywhere on your floor.

 Clean up: When you are done applying the sealer, make sure you wipe off the extra sealant on your tiles.
-You don’t want sealant on your tiles when it hardens, otherwise you will have uneven floors.
+You don’t want sealant on your tiles when it hardens, otherwise, you will have uneven floors.
 After applying the sealer, we recommend waiting a few minutes before removing the excess sealant.
 You can use a slightly damp cloth or mop when doing this.

 Test the sealer: After your sealer hardens, it is time to put your sealer to the water drop test.
 If you bought the best grout sealer and applied it right, a drop of water should bead up over your grout lines.
-This mean all of the pores in your grout have been sealed and water cannot penetrate your grout anymore.
+This means all of the pores in your grout have been sealed and water cannot penetrate your grout anymore.
 If you find that water is still seeping into your grout lines, you need to think about applying an additional layer of sealant.